 It was established in 1979 as the single multilateral disarmament negotiating forum of the international community.
-Issues: cessation of the nuclear arms race and nuclear disarmament; prevention of nuclear war; prevention of an arms race in outer space; effective international arrangements to assure non-nuclear-weapon States against the use or threat of use of nuclear weapons; new types of weapons of mass destruction and new systems of such weapons including radiological weapons
+Issues: cessation of the nuclear arms race and nuclear disarmament; prevention of nuclear war; prevention of an arms race in outer space; effective international arrangements to assure non-nuclear-weapon States against the use or threat of use of nuclear weapons; new types of weapons of mass destruction and new systems of such weapons including radiological weapons.

-The UNODA promotes the goal of nuclear disarmament and non-proliferation and the strengthening of the disarmament regimes in respect to other weapons of mass destruction, chemical and biological weapons.
+The UNODA promotes the goal of nuclear disarmament and non-proliferation and the strengthening of the disarmament regimes in respect to other weapons of mass destruction, chemical, and biological weapons.
 It also promotes disarmament efforts in the area of conventional weapons including emerging technologies.
 United Nations Disarmament Yearbook

-Resolution 1540 (2004) imposes binding obligations on all States to establish domestic controls to prevent the proliferation of nuclear, chemical and biological weapons, and their means of delivery, including by establishing appropriate controls over related materials.
+Resolution 1540 (2004) imposes binding obligations on all States to establish domestic controls to prevent the proliferation of nuclear, chemical, and biological weapons, and their means of delivery, including by establishing appropriate controls over related materials.

-The Committee on the Peaceful Uses of Outer Space was set up by the General Assembly in 1959 (resolution 1472 (XIV)) to review the scope of international cooperation in peaceful uses of outer space, to devise programmes in this field to be undertaken under United Nations auspices, to encourage continued research and the dissemination of information on outer space matters, and to study legal problems arising from the exploration of outer space
+The Committee on the Peaceful Uses of Outer Space was set up by the General Assembly in 1959 (resolution 1472 (XIV)) to review the scope of international cooperation in peaceful uses of outer space, to devise programs in this field to be undertaken under United Nations auspices, to encourage continued research and the dissemination of information on outer space matters, and to study legal problems arising from the exploration of outer space.

-Founded in 1865 to facilitate international connectivity in communications networks through activities in the area of radiocommunications, standardization and development
+Founded in 1865 to facilitate international connectivity in communications networks through activities in the area of radiocommunications, standardization, and development.

 The High-level Panel on Digital Cooperation was established by United Nations Secretary-General António Guterres on 12 July 2018.
-Its main goals are to foster cooperation across different domains and borders for realizing the potential of digital technologies while mitigating and addressing potential unintended consequences
+Its main goals are to foster cooperation across different domains and borders for realizing the potential of digital technologies while mitigating and addressing potential unintended consequences.

 More UN Organs and related entities: Resource guide on disarmament (global issues) - UN Organs